artofcodelabs/rdux/README.md

 ### 😷 Sanitization

-When calling `Rdux.perform`, the `up_payload` is sanitized using `Rails.application.config.filter_parameters` before saving to the database.
+When `Rdux.perform` is called, the `up_payload` is sanitized using `Rails.application.config.filter_parameters` before being saved to the database.
-The action’s `up` or `call` method receives the unsanitized version.
+The action performer’s `up` or `call` method receives the unsanitized version.
-Note that if the `up_payload` is sanitized, the `Rdux::Action` cannot be retried via calling the `#up` method.
+Note that once the `up_payload` is sanitized, the `Rdux::Action` cannot be retried by calling the `#up` method.

 ### 🗣️ Queries

-Most likely, it won't be needed to save a `Rdux::Action` for every request a Rails app receives.
+Most likely, it won't be necessary to save a `Rdux::Action` for every request a Rails app receives.
 The suggested approach is to save `Rdux::Action`s for Create, Update, and Delete (CUD) operations.
 This approach organically creates a new layer - queries in addition to actions.
 Thus, it is required to call `Rdux.perform` only for actions.

-An example approach is to create the `perform` method that calls `Rdux.perform` or a query depending on the presence of `action` or `query` keywords.
+One approach is to create a `perform` method that invokes either `Rdux.perform` or a query, depending on the presence of `action` or `query` keywords.
-This method can set `meta` attributes, fulfill params validation, etc.
+This method can also handle setting `meta` attributes, performing parameter validation, and more.

 Example: